 My one piece of advice: Buy glass containers that will hold up being in the freezer for an extended amount of time.
 Even better, you can buy some of those disposable casserole dishes!

-Here are some of my favorite casseroles to keep in the freezer:
+Here are some of my favorite freezer casseroles.

 Soup and Chili